-For more details on these amendments, go to ato.gov.au and search for the fact sheet Family trusts - details of the amendments to increase flexibility for family trusts.
+For more details on these amendments, go to ato.gov.au and search for Family trusts - details of the amendments to increase flexibility for family trusts.

-Instructions on how to complete the Interposed entity election or revocation 2013 are on the form itself.
+Instructions on how to complete the Interposed entity election or revocation 2014 are on the form.

-If you are not using ELS, and an Interposed entity election or revocation 2013 is being lodged with your Company tax return 2013, send your tax return and the Interposed entity election or revocation 2013 to:
+If you are not using ELS, and an Interposed entity election or revocation 2014 is being lodged with your Company tax return 2014, send your tax return and the Interposed entity election or revocation 2014 to: